Frank Underwood (House of Cards): Season 5

 In the days before the election, Underwood pushes Congress to formally declare war on ICO, and orders the CIA to kill one of the terrorists and make it look like he had died fleeing capture.
 Underwood still lags in the polls, however, and on election night it appears he is going to lose to Conway.
 With help from Stamper and campaign strategist LeAnn Harvey (Neve Campbell), Underwood has NSA contractor Aidan Macallan (Damian Young) stage a cyberattack on several election stations.
 He also uses the fear of a possible terrorist attack to pressure the governors of Tennessee and Ohio to halt voting.
 The tactics work; the two states refuse to declare a winner, and the election drags on unresolved for several weeks.

 The presidency is finally set to be decided by a contingent election in the House.
-Neither Underwood nor Conway receive enough votes, however, so Underwood appoints Claire acting president until the House votes again.
+Neither Underwood nor Conway receive enough votes, however, Claire, having won the vote for vice president in the Senate, becomes acting president until the House votes again.
 Underwood tries to convince Arizona Congressman Alex Romero (James Martinez) to vote in his favor, but when Underwood refuses to help him with his own agenda, Romero forms a committee to impeach him.

 The Underwoods blackmail Conway's influential campaign manager Mark Usher (Campbell Scott) into joining their side by threatening to release recordings of Conway berating a pilot and his running mate Ted Brockhart (Colm Feore) threatening to kill Frank.
 Once Usher begins working for them, they release the tapes anyway, which costs Conway the election.
 Underwood is now President-elect, but his past once again comes back to haunt him when Hammerschmidt writes a story linking him to Barnes' death.

 When Romero's committee intensifies its investigation, Underwood tries to divert public attention by ordering troops into Syria under the pretense of preventing a terrorist attack.
 This provokes Durant to testify against him; before she can take the stand, however, Underwood pushes her down a flight of stairs, incapacitating her.
 When Walker testifies about Underwood's role in the Chinese money laundering, Underwood takes the stand in his own defense and stuns the committee by resigning the presidency.
 When Claire demands an explanation, Underwood reveals that his resignation is part of a plan to ensure that they control the country for years to come: Claire from the White House, he from the private sector.
 To tie up loose ends, he has Macallan and Harvey killed, and persuades Stamper to "confess" to murdering Barnes.

 For Underwood's plan to work, however, Claire has to pardon him and Stamper, which would damage her credibility with the public.
 Claire promises him that she will grant the pardons, but makes no mention of them during her first address to the nation as president.
 Angered, Underwood calls her several times, but each time he gets her voicemail, causing him to worry that she has abandoned him.
 He breaks the fourth wall and says, "If she doesn't pardon me, I'll kill her."